maiksteffan/Sequenzboard/README.md

 ## Highscore Challenges
 - Local Storage for different Sequences, that change for every attempt
 ### Speed Challenge
 - measures how long you take to complete the Sequence
+### Reaction Challenge
+- measures the time between the time the

 ## Creative Mode